zephyrfalcon/eo/README.md

 To compile, just enter `rock` or `rock -v` while in the `eo` toplevel directory.
 (This should produce a file `eo-main`, among other things.)

 To run the Eo test suite, enter `eor --test` in the toplevel directory.
-(Running the `test` script will produce a few errors.)
+(Don't bother running the `test` script; this will only produce a few errors.
+It only exists to check that the ooc testing framework works, and to see what it does in case of failures/errors.)

 **Update 2017-09-03:** I worked on this in 2015.
 Currently it still compiles (using macOS Sierra 10.12.6, XCode 8.8.3, Homebrew 1.3.1), but I get a bunch of